elix/elix.org/content/OverlayMixin.md

     import OverlayMixin from 'elix/src/OverlayMixin.js';
     class MyElement extends OverlayMixin(HTMLElement) {}

 `OverlayMixin` provides the core overlay behavior for Elix elements.
-It is often used in combination with:
 * [OpenCloseMixin](OpenCloseMixin) to provide a component with open/close semantics.
 * [PopupModalityMixin](PopupModalityMixin) or [DialogModalityMixin](DialogModalityMixin) to intercept and respond to UI events.
 * [TransitionEffectMixin](TransitionEffectMixin) to handle asynchronous open/close CSS transition effects.

-* [ModalBackdrop](ModalBackdrop) to absorb background clicks.
+For a typical overlay element, consider using the [Overlay](Overlay) base class, which defines template elements for a frame around the overlay content and an optional backdrop behind the overlay.

 ### Example